Jax Taylor Teases ‘Future Projects’ In Sweet Birthday Tribute To Brittany Cartwright

 But one of their future projects could be a TV deal.
 Last month, an insider told E!
 News that the couple was working on projects that will allow them to share their lives “without Bravo’s limitations.”

 “Jax and Brittany are planning to get their own show based on their new phase of life becoming parents,” another source teased.
-“We will definitely be seeing them return,.”
+“We will definitely be seeing them return.”

 Jax also tweeted “stay tuned!” to a fan who suggested he and Brittany start a new show with other pregnant couples.